Barkhamsted, Connecticut

 Barkhamsted (/bɑːrkˈhæmstɛd/ bark-HAM-sted) is a town in Litchfield County, Connecticut, United States.
 It contains seven villages: West Hill, Mallory, Barkhamsted Center, Center Hill, Washington Hill, Pleasant Valley, and Riverton.
 The population was 3,647 at the 2020 census, down from 3,799 at the 2010 census.
-The town incorporated in 1779.
-Barkhamsted was named after Berkhamsted, Hertfordshire, England.
+The town is part of the Northwest Hills Planning Region.
+Barkhamsted was first incorporated in 1779, and named after Berkhamsted, Hertfordshire, England.

 Geography

 The town is in northeastern Litchfield County and is bordered to the north and east by Hartford County.
 According to the United States Census Bureau, the town has a total area of 110.6 km2, of which 93.9 km2 are land and 6.7 km2, or 6.63%, are water.
 Major bodies of water include Barkhamsted Reservoir, the primary water source for Hartford; Lake McDonough, and the Farmington River.
+The north end of West Hill Lake is located at the southern border of Barkhamsted.
 A high percentage of the land in the town is owned by the state of Connecticut as state forest (Peoples State Forest, American Legion State Forest, Tunxis State Forest, and Enders State Forest) and by the Metropolitan District Commission (MDC) as water supply area.

-U.S. Route 44 crosses the southwest part of the town, leading southeast 22 mi to Hartford and northwest 20 mi to North Canaan.
+U.S. Route 44 crosses the southwestern part of the town, leading southeast 22 mi to Hartford and northwest 20 mi to North Canaan.